 To Buy the Book Today:

-Heroines of the Medieval World, is now available in hardback in the UK from both Amberley Publishing and Amazon UK and worldwide from Book Depository.
-It is also available on Kindle in both the UK and USA and will be available in Hardback from Amazon US from 1 May 2018.
+Heroines of the Medieval World, is now available in hardback in the UK from both Amberley Publishing and Amazon UK, in the US from Amazon US and worldwide from Book Depository.
+It is also available on Kindle in both the UK and USA.

 ©2017 Sharon Bennett Connolly